MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 To enable this, in Azure Pipelines, select the **Triggers** tab in your pipeline's settings.
 Then, under **Pull request validation**, enable **Only trigger builds for collaborators’ pull request comments** and save the pipeline.
 Now, the pull request validation build will not be triggered automatically.
 Only repository owners and collaborators with 'Write' permission can trigger the build by commenting on the pull request with `/AzurePipelines run` or `/AzurePipelines run <pipeline-name>` as described above.

-#### Troubleshooting
+### Troubleshoot pull request comment triggers

 If you have the necessary repository permissions, but pipelines aren't getting triggered by your comments, make sure that your membership is **public** in the repository's organization, or directly add yourself as a repository collaborator.
 Azure Pipelines cannot see private organization members unless they are direct collaborators or belong to a team that is a direct collaborator.
-You can change your organization membership from private to public here (replace `Your-Organization` with your organization name): `https://github.com/orgs/Your-Organization/people`.
+You can change your GitHub organization membership from private to public here (replace `Your-Organization` with your organization name): `https://github.com/orgs/Your-Organization/people`.

 ## Trigger builds for GitHub tags